davidgiven/telinkdebugger/README.md

 No extra components are needed.
 Just wire it up directly.

-When the Pico starts up, it'll put the Telink device into reset and expose two CDC serial ports.
+When the Pico starts up, it'll put the Telink device into reset and expose two CDC serial ports via USB.
 The first is the control port which is used to communicate with the debugger.
 The second is a standard USB UART interface and is connected to the TX and RX pins.

 There is a Python script provided for communicating with the debugger: